 How can I get help?

-With the average first-time buyer deposit of £43,433 according to Money Supermarket, it’s increasingly difficult for young people to get on the property ladder and so the government has introduced a number of schemes to help.
+With the average first-time buyer deposit coming in at £43,433 according to Money Supermarket, it’s increasingly difficult for young people to get on the property ladder.
+So the government has introduced a number of schemes to help.
 The main government home buying schemes to look into are:

 - Help to Buy Equity Loan

-If saving to buy a house is high on your list of goals, there are many ways you can work towards hitting your deposit target in less time.
+If saving for a mortgage is high on your list of goals, there are many ways you can work towards hitting your deposit target in less time.
 Here are some top tips on saving for a house to help speed up the process.

 Create a spending plan

 A spending plan is the best way to keep on top of your finances and make sure you know where your money is going every month.
-Whether you prefer a spreadsheet or a digital app, find a method that works best for you and keep track of all of your spending and expenses.
+Whether you prefer a spreadsheet or a digital app, find a method that works best for you.
+Keep track of all of your spending and expenses.
 Look for areas where you can reduce your spending, for example, setting a specific budget for food and social plans.
-Once you have a plan that works for you, decide how much you can set aside each month and move your savings into a separate account to remove any temptation to spend!
+Once you have a plan that works for you, decide how much you can set aside each month and move your savings into a separate account.
+This should remove any temptation to spend!

 Make the most of government help

 Interest rates are at an all-time low, however, there are still ways to make your money grow faster.
-First-time buyers can open a Lifetime ISA (LISA) which is a tax-free savings account and allows you to receive a government bonus to boost your savings.
+First-time buyers can open a Lifetime ISA (LISA) which is a tax-free savings account.
+You’ll also receive a government bonus to boost your savings.
 If you deposit the maximum of £4000 per year, the government will add 25% to your savings.
-A LISA can be used to purchase your first property if the value is below £450,000, or the funds can be put towards your retirement when you reach 60 years old.
+A LISA can be used to purchase your first property if the value is below £450,000, or to retire.

-Even if you don’t classify as a first-time buyer or you’ve hit the £4000 LISA allowance for the year, aim to find the savings account with the highest interest rate available.
-Another option to consider if you’re planning to buy in a couple of years may be fixed-term savings accounts – these can offer slightly higher interest rates in exchange for your savings being locked away for a specific period of time.
+Even if you don’t classify as a first-time buyer or you’ve hit the £4,000 LISA allowance for the year, aim to find the savings account with the highest interest rate available.
+Another option to consider if you’re planning to take out a mortgage in a couple of years may be fixed-term savings accounts.
+These can offer slightly higher interest rates in exchange for your savings being locked away for a specific period of time.

 Cut your living costs

-For most people, the single biggest monthly expense is often rent, which can account for most of your monthly income in the most expensive cities.
-In some circumstances, moving home to live with your parents or changing your living arrangements can significantly affect your finances and allow you to save much more of your income.
+For most people, the single biggest monthly expense is often rent.
+This can account for most of your monthly income in the most expensive cities.
+In some circumstances, moving home to live with your parents or changing your living arrangements can significantly affect your finances.
+This could allow you to save more of your income towards your mortgage deposit.

 Negotiate, negotiate, negotiate

-- Saving enough money for a deposit can seem daunting, however, there are many ways you can get closer to your homeownership goal in less time.
+- Saving enough money for a deposit can seem daunting.
+But there are many ways you can get closer to your homeownership goal in less time.

-- By creating a spending plan and making sure your money works for you, you can increase the speed of saving towards your mortgage deposit.
+- By creating a spending plan and making sure your money works for you, you’ll save for a deposit much quicker.